 - The cost of CSR was added to premiums in Oklahoma starting in 2017 (in the rest of the country, this didn’t start until 2018).

 - Oklahoma enacted legislation in 2017 to allow out-of-state insurers to sell plans, but insurers have showed little interest in doing so.

 Oklahoma exchange overview

 Oklahoma uses the federally facilitated exchange/marketplace, which means enrollees use HealthCare.gov.
 171,551 people enrolled in private plans through the Oklahoma exchange during the open enrollment period for 2021 coverage.
 This was by far a record high, and more than 8% higher than the previous record high, set in 2020.
-Enrollment has continued to increase (at more than twice the normal special enrollment period pace) during the COVID-related enrollment window that runs through August 15, 2021.
+Enrollment continued to increase (at more than twice the normal special enrollment period pace) during the COVID-related enrollment window that ended August 15, 2021.

 Oklahoma defers to the federal government to review rate filings for ACA-compliant products (most states conduct their own rate review, but Oklahoma, Texas, and Wyoming do not).

 Insurer participation in Oklahoma’s exchange has been steadily growing over the last few years, from one insurer in 2017 and 2018 to six in 2021 — with another insurer planning to join the state’s marketplace as of 2022.
 Oklahoma has three new exchange insurers as of 2021: Oscar, UnitedHealthcare, and CommunityCare HMO (CommunityCare already offered coverage in Oklahoma outside the exchange; their plans became available in the exchange for 2021).
 They joined the three existing insurers, bringing Oklahoma’s exchange to a fairly robust insurer participation level.